-Ball State Women's Basketball shows ability to compete, not enough to overcome Central Michigan
+4 takeaways from Ball State Women’s Basketball second loss to Central Michigan